lydialouise/reelnow-api/docs/tutorials/tutorials_find-local-showtimes.md

 ## Next steps

-Now that you know how to check movie details, try experimenting:
+Now that you know how to retrieve details for a specific resource using query parameters, try experimenting:

 * Find out which movies are playing at the theatre with `"id": 1` on New Year's Eve.
 * Find the number of `availableSeats` for Zootopia 2 on January 15, 2026.